thoughtbot/administrate/docs/customizing_dashboards.md

 `:classes` - Specify a list of classes whose objects will be used to populate select boxes for editing this polymorphic field.
 Default is `[]`.

+`:order` - What to sort the association by in the form select.
+Default is `nil`.

 **Field::DateTime**

 `:format` - Specify what format, using `strftime` you would like `DateTime`